oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_stack_monitoring_monitored_resource_actions_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>The name of the pre-existing source credential which alias cred should point to.
-This should refer to the pre-existing source attribute binded credential name.</div>
+This should refer to the pre-existing source attribute which is bound to credential name.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">name_example</div>